 It may be helpful to start with what has already been done, especially when the amount of funding isn't available.
-A big part of the report should be focused in this second section.
+A big part of the report should be focused on in this second section.
 Make sure you include;

-Hopefully you are already in a position to write this part of the report.
+Hopefully, you are already in a position to write this part of the report.
 You already know the details for last year's spending, and the impact on attainment was impacted post year 7 assessment.
 Remember keeping last year's year 7 catch up premium report on the website won't meet the requirements.
 It won't include any information about how effective the previous year's spending was.

-Without the full funding details there are two best options to proceed with.
+Without the full funding details, there are two best options to proceed with.

 a) If you don't yet have the confirmed funding details your plan is likely based on expected or anticipated funding.
 It's fine to report on this.
-Just make sure when you advise within your report that these numbers are based on the expected level of funding, and keep a look out for when the full funding information is released for the new academic year.
+Just make sure when you advise within your report that these numbers are based on the expected level of funding, and keep a lookout for when the full funding information is released for the new academic year.
 It should just be a quick job to update the report from the expected to the actual figure (with the level of funding likely to remain the same).

-b) However if you aren't comfortable with publishing the plan using expected funding it's still worth writing and publishing the section of the report we've detailed 'Step 1'.
+b) However, if you aren't comfortable with publishing the plan using expected funding it's still worth writing and publishing the section of the report we've detailed 'Step 1'.
 If you do publish that element of the report in isolation we'd recommend adding a line to that report explaining the additional details are to be released when funding is confirmed.
-At least that way if your school has an inspection you can show you are aware, and are awaiting the correct information before publishing.
+At least that way if your school has an inspection you can show you are aware and are awaiting the correct information before publishing.

 For both option a and b you will need to publish

-When the updated funding information is available make sure to update your report with the correct figures.
+When the updated funding information is available to make sure to update your report with the correct figures.
 Or add the plan for next year information to your initial version of the report.
 Make sure you've completed the following points and be confident your report is complete and compliant